-The benefits to children of a second secure attachment is what drives Great Fathers.
-One secure attachment (usually the baby’s mother) is essential.
-Two or more is better and the child's father, by proximity, is the most likely second secure attachment.
+The benefits to children of a second secure attachment is what drives Great Fathers Mana Matua.
+One secure attachment (usually to the mother) is essential for survival.
+Two (or more) is better.
+The baby's father - or father-like person - has the possibility of providing that next secure attachment.
 Whether the father is the biological father or not is immaterial.
-The father we are on about is whoever is the second major care-giver.
+The "father" we are focused on is whoever is the second major care-giver.

-The majority of children have two parents at the time of birth.
-In New Zealand, 94.6% of women say they are in a couple relationship at the time of the birth.1 Upwards of 90% of dads in industrialised nations now attend their child’s birth.2 The same report found that just 4% of the women in this AotearoaNZ longitudinal study had a partner at their antenatal interview did not have a partner when the baby turned nine-months-old.
-Most fathers are there through the first year of their child’s life – whether agencies are aware of them or not.
-Getting these men engaged and involved with the baby during pregnancy, the early months and years is a key to transforming these men into caring dads – and that’s what Great Fathers is about.
+The majority of children have two parents at the time of birth, this is a fact.
+In New Zealand, 94.6% of women say they are in a couple relationship at the time of the birth.1 Upwards of 90% of dads in industrialised nations now attend their child’s birth.2 The same report found that just 4% of the women (in this AotearoaNZ longitudinal study) who had a partner at their antenatal interview did not have a partner when the baby turned nine-months-old.

 If a child has a good enough dad, the child will reach more of their social, emotional, and intellectual potential.
 If the father is absent, neglectful, or abusive (and no one else fills that gap) – the child is more likely to go off the rails later in life.

-We focus on the pregnancy through the first three years because this is when a child’s brain architecture is shaped.
-Most of a baby’s experience is based on how people respond to them, and what goes on in the household around them.
-Given the proximity of the great majority of fathers, they are big a part of this.
+We focus on the pregnancy through the first three years because this is when a child’s brain is being shaped.
+Most of a baby’s experience is based on how people respond to them, and what goes on in the household around them - and fathers, they are a significant part of this.

-Becoming a father can trigger an awakening.
-It has the potential to change the way a man looks the world and at their own life.
-We believe that a well-supported, engaged father can break dysfunctional family patterns and become the father their child needs them to be.
+Becoming a father can trigger an awakening in men - or they can remain oblivious.
+It has the potential to change the way a man looks at their own life and strive to provide their child what they need.
+A well-supported father can break historic dysfunctional family patterns.